The value of the goods stolen in a break-in has gone up – hardly a surprise, with the number of computers and portable electronic items we all own.

 You’re starting your Christmas shopping, and you park at your favourite spot at the mall.
 Well, guess what?
 Any thieves hanging out in the area know exactly why you’re there.
 They’ll be keeping an eye on your car, and if you return with an armload of gifts, put them in the car, and go back for more, they’ll be on your car quicker than you can say “Bah, humbug!”

-It would be much better if you could just prevent it happening in the first place.
-Here are a few tips to deter thieves from stealing your Christmas gifts:
+It would be much better if you could just prevent it from happening in the first place.
+Here are a few tips to deter thieves from stealing your Christmas and holiday gifts:

-- Put your purchases in the trunk, if possible.
+- Put your purchases in the trunk of your car, if possible.
 It’s much harder to break into.

 - Never leave your purse or cell phone lying on the seat while you run in for one last thing.
 These are visible and tempting.
 An expert thief can break into a car in seconds.